danielnsilva/semanticscholar/docs/source/usage.rst

     logging.getLogger('semanticscholar').setLevel(logging.DEBUG)

 This restricts debug-level logging to the ``semanticscholar`` library.

-The output will include detailed information about HTTP requests, headers, payloads, and the equivalent ``curl`` command.
+In both cases, the output will include detailed information about HTTP requests, headers, payloads, and the equivalent ``curl`` command.
 For example:

 .. code-block::